StephenBondor/game-of-life/README.md

 React version of Conway's Game of Life

+_WARNING: THIS CODE IS OPTIMIZED TO MINIMIZE LINES, NOT TO UNDERSTAND_

 Features:

--   Including styles and functionality (but not react boilerplate) 65 lines of code!
+-   Including styles and functionality (but not react boilerplate) 50 lines of code!
 -   Optimized with canvas.
 Still performant up to the maximum array length allowed by JS.
 Somewhere around a million pixels.